 - The ability to designate an account manager, such as a trusted employee or accountant, with permission to make executive decisions around your business account

-- Spend Manager, a feature that lets you add customized receipts and notes to your transaction history
+- The American Express® Business App, which lets you add customized receipts and notes to your transaction history

 - Customizable account alerts around suspicious account activity, late payments, and more